wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (a) register the document in the register; and

-    *   (b) give written advice of the registration to the person from whom the document was received (except in the case of an annual return or the financial statements and reports referred to in [section 97A(1)][153]).
+    *   (b) give written advice of the registration to the person from whom the document was received (except in the case of an annual return or the financial statements and reports referred to in [section 96(1)][151]).

     (2) Neither registration nor refusal of registration of a document by the Registrar affects, or creates a presumption as to, the validity or invalidity of the document or the correctness or otherwise of the information contained in it.

     (3) In this section, a _registration condition_ for a document is a matter of which the Registrar must be satisfied under this Act before registering that document.

-    Section 121B: inserted, on 20 September 2007, by [section 6][335] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 121B: inserted, on 20 September 2007, by [section 6][337] of the Building Societies Amendment Act 2007 (2007 No 43).

+    Section 121B(1)(b): amended, on 1 April 2014, by [section 13][338] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 121C Registrar may require document to be registrable or otherwise comply before registration